mohammadzainabbas/MGMA-Lab/README.md

 [WormNet]() provides a genes data in the form of a network.
 It's basically a network-assisted hypothesis-generating server for `Caenorhabditis elegans`.
 List of available datasets can be found [here](https://www.inetbio.org/wormnet/downloadnetwork.php).

-WormNet is part of [YONSEI Network Biology Lab](NetBioLab.org
+WormNet is part of [YONSEI Network Biology Lab](https://netbiolab.org/w/Welcome).
+You can check out others